pureconfig/pureconfig/README.md

 ## Customizing naming conventions

-In case the naming convention you use in your source configuration files differs from the one used in the objects you're loading the configs into, PureConfig allows you to define proper mappings.
+In case the naming convention you use in your configuration files differs from the one used in the objects you're loading the configs into, PureConfig allows you to define proper mappings.
 That configuration should be done by an implicit `ConfigFieldMapping` that should be in scope when loading or writing configurations.
 The `ConfigFieldMapping` trait has a single `apply` method that maps field names in Scala objects to field names in the source configuration file.
 For instance, here's a contrived example where the configuration file has